-The curriculum is being developed in alignment with the Colorado Department of Education's Elementary Education Educator Preparation Endorsement Standards Matrix.
-The collaboration among the education discipline across CCCS to review and develop these courses is currently underway.
-As soon as the curriculum work is complete, there will be a Colorado Department of Education (CDE) peer review of the courses conducted to ensure alignment with the matrix.
-The goal is to submit that by October 1st for the peer review.
+The curriculum has been developed in alignment with the Colorado Department of Education's Educator Preparation Technology Endorsement Standards Matrix.
+There was collaboration among the education discipline across CCCS to review and develop these courses.
+In Fall 2023, there was a Colorado Department of Education (CDE)

+peer review of the courses conducted to ensure alignment with the matrix.
+MCC has worked closely with staff at CDE to develop a curriculum that meets the required standards.